Live: Egyptians gather in Tahrir Square - thestar.com

 appears inevitable not because of the Quran or a backward tradition,

-[USA] and Israel believed we could bend the aspirations of the
+but because we [USA] and Israel believed we could bend the aspirations of the

 Arab world to our will through corruption and force.